rrgodhorus/tag-security/assessments/projects/external-secrets/self-assessment.md

   ##### Isolation Mechanisms Overview
   - The isolation between these actors relies on network security, access control mechanisms, and the principle of least privilege.
-  - This architecture ensures limited scope of breach, even if one part is compromised.
+  - This architecture ensures a limited scope of breach, even if one part is compromised.

 ### Actions
   For the External Secrets Operator (ESO), the steps it performs to synchronize secrets from external sources into Kubernetes can be outlined focusing on security checks, data handling, and interactions: